LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Results and Analysis

 \subsection{Analysis of Loss Landscape}

-Training of deep neural networks requires minimizing a non-convex high-dimensional loss function – which is a hard task in theory, but sometimes easier in practice.
-Simple gradient descent methods~\cite{zhang2016understanding} are often used to find global minimum/saddle points, where the defined configurations reaches training loss zero or near to zero, even when the data and labels are randomized before training.
-However, this behavior is desirable, but always not universal.
 The training ability of DNN is directly and indirectly influenced by the factors like network architecture, the choice of optimizer, variable initialization, and most importantly, what kind of non-linearity function to be used in the architecture.
 In order to understand the effects of network architecture on non-convexity, we trained the ResNet-152 using $ReLU$, $Swish$ and proposed $LiSHT$ activations and try to explore the structure of the neural network loss landscape.
-The $2D$ and $3D$ visualizations of loss landscapes are illustrated in Fig.~\ref{fig:loss_land} by following the visualization technique proposed by Li et al. \cite{li2018visualizing}.
+The $2D$ and $3D$ visualizations of loss landscapes are illustrated in Fig.~\ref{fig:loss_land_01} and ~\ref{fig:loss_land_02} by following the visualization technique proposed by Li et al. \cite{li2018visualizing}.

-As depicted in the $2D$ loss landscape visualizations in Fig.~\ref{fig:loss_land}(a)-(c), the $LiSHT$ makes the network to produce the smoother loss landscapes with smaller convergence steps which is populated by the narrow, and convex regions.
+As depicted in the $2D$ loss landscape visualizations in Fig.~\ref{fig:loss_land_01}(a)-(c), the $LiSHT$ makes the network to produce the smoother loss landscapes with smaller convergence steps which is populated by the narrow, and convex regions.
 It directly impacts the loss landscape.
 However, $Swish$ and $ReLU$ also produce smooth loss landscape with large convergence steps, but unlike $LiSHT$, both $Swish$ and $ReLU$ cover wider searching area which leads to poor training behavior.
-In $3D$ landscape visualization, it can be seen in Fig.~\ref{fig:loss_land}(d)-(f), it can be observed that the slope of the $LiSHT$ loss landscape is higher than the $Swish$ and $ReLU$ which enables to train deep network efficiently.
+In $3D$ landscape visualization, it can be seen in Fig.~\ref{fig:loss_land_02}(a)-(c), it can be observed that the slope of the $LiSHT$ loss landscape is higher than the $Swish$ and $ReLU$ which enables to train deep network efficiently.
 Therefore, we can say that, the $LiSHT$ decreases the non-convex nature of overall loss minimization landscape as compared to the $ReLU$ and $Swish$ activation functions.